zkneupper/Default-Prediction-Capstone/README.md

 ==============================

 This repository contains the documentation for my first capstone project at [Springboard](https://www.springboard.com/workshops/data-science-career-track).
-My project applies gradient boosting tree models to predict consumer credit card default.
+My project applied gradient boosting tree models to predict consumer credit card default.
 Specifically, I used a high-performance implementation of the gradient boosting algorithm called XGBoost to predict credit card default.

 ------------